2020 dismissals of inspectors general: Inspectors general

 Inspectors general are oversight officials assigned to various agencies within the executive branch of the US federal government, such as cabinet departments.
 Established by the Inspector General Act of 1978, the offices of inspectors general are responsible for identifying, auditing, and investigating fraud, waste, abuse, embezzlement and mismanagement of any kind within executive departments and agencies.
 IG investigations may come about through any of several sources: complaints from within the department, often anonymous and often through a "whistleblower" system or hotline for such reports; requests for an investigation from a Congress member or Congressional committee; and the IG's own initiative.

 IGs are appointed by the president and are supposed to be confirmed by the Senate, although many current IGs are in an acting capacity and have not been confirmed by the Senate.
 The president may dismiss an inspector general, but is required to give Congress 30 days' notice and an explanation of the reason for removing them.
 The 30 days' notice requirement was added to the 1978 law in 2008; its purpose was to re-emphasize the role of the IG as an independent watchdog and to dissuade presidents from retaliatory firings.

 In 1981, Ronald Reagan fired 16 inspectors general when he became president, with his administration explaining that Reagan intended to hire his own people.
 After Congress objected, Reagan rehired five of the fired inspectors general.
 In 1989, George H. W. Bush requested the resignations of all the inspectors general upon assuming the presidency.
 The inspectors general, along with Congress, raised objections, and Bush rescinded the requests.
 In 2009, President Barack Obama dismissed Corporation for National and Community Service inspector general Gerald Walpin citing a lack of confidence in him.
-After Congress objected to the lack of explanation, the Obama administration cited that Walpin had shown "troubling and inappropriate conduct", and pointed to an incident that year where Walpin was "disoriented" during a board meeting of the Corporation, which led to the board asking for Walpin's dismissal.
+After Congress objected to the lack of explanation, the Obama administration cited that Walpin had shown "troubling and inappropriate conduct", and pointed to an incident that year where Walpin was "disoriented" during a board meeting of the corporation, which led to the board asking for Walpin's dismissal.
 Walpin sued for a reinstatement, but the courts ruled against Walpin.

 Most of the Trump administration's announcements were made late on Friday nights, a very low-profile time, so that the dismissals have been referred to as a "Friday night massacre", a reference to Richard Nixon's Saturday Night Massacre firing of Watergate special prosecutor Archibald Cox.

+On Friday night, January 24, 2025, just days into his second term, the Trump team notified at least a dozen inspectors general that they were terminated effective immediately.
+The action was seen by various parties as violating the updated 2022 IG law, with legal challenges likely.